mantidproject/documents/Project-Management/TechnicalSteeringCommittee/reports/MaintenanceTasks.md

 1. If CMake version >=3.1, turn on policy [CMP0053](https://cmake.org/cmake/help/v3.2/policy/CMP0053.html).
 This policy claims to "dramatically improved CMake configure and generate time" [PR #15183](https://github.com/mantidproject/mantid/pull/15183)

 1. move functions currently using `boost::tokenizer` to `Mantid::Kernel::StringTokenizer`

+1. We have a lot of in-and-out functions ([example](https://github.com/mantidproject/mantid/blob/master/Framework/Geometry/src/Math/Acomp.cpp#L1153)) that accept then immediately clear and fill a container.
+The intent would be much clearer (and run at least a fast) if the container was constructed internally and returned by value.

 1. Migrate to C++11 standard library features.
   2. Check for places where we should be using `std::unordered_meow` instead of `std::meow` (`meow = {set,multiset,map,multimap}?`)?
   3. Move Poco::Mutex, Poco::FastMutex, boost::mutex,... to std::mutex.
   4. Change raw owning pointers to `std::unique_ptr<>`.
 Having `PropertyManager::declareProperty` accept a `unique_ptr` may be a good place to start.
   5. Remove all uses of `boost::assign::list_of` etc. This should now be able to be replaced by brace-initializer lists.
 [15175](https://github.com/mantidproject/mantid/issues/15175)
   6. The [rule of 3](https://en.wikipedia.org/wiki/Rule_of_three_(C%2B%2B_programming)) is now the rule of 5.
 In any class with a copy constructor and copy assignment operator, we should add a move constructor and move assignment operator.
-  7. We have a lot of in-and-out functions ([example](https://github.com/mantidproject/mantid/blob/master/Framework/Geometry/src/Math/Acomp.cpp#L1153)) that accept than immediate clear and fill a container.
-The intent would be much clearer (and run at least a fast) if the container was constructed internally and returned by value.